 Finding Vector’s MAC Address

-To find Vector’s MAC address:
+How To Find Vector’s MAC Address:

 - Put Vector on his charger and wait for him to fully boot

 - Double click the button on his back

 - You should see a screen with Vector’s 4 digit number (NOT a MAC address)

 - Move Vector’s head down then back up (This is a NEW STEP and is NOT in the video)